Mirzapur Upazila: Mirzapur Overview

 Thalpara is a nearby village.
 It is a naturally beautiful place.
 There are many canals and two rivers around the village.
 There are a primary school and Hapizia Madrasha.
 The primary school name is (43 No: thalpara primary school).

 An industrial area has grown up at Gorai union including Nasir Glass & Tubes, Naheed Cotton Mill, Newtex Dyeing&Printing, Uttara Spinning, Youth Spinning Mill, Comfit Composite Mill, and Masafi bread and biscuit factory.

 Transport

 Mirzapur is directly linked with the highway from Dhaka to Tangail (connected to Bangbandhu Bridge on Jamuna River).
 Also there is a Dual-Gauge Rail-line from Dhaka to Rajshahi and Khulna.

 However, the internal communication system is very poor.
 The roads within the upazila, connected to different unions and villages, are badly less developed.
 Maximum people are to come to the Upazila Headquarters on foot or bicycles.
 There is no scope to run any vehicle.
 Especially, the road from Mirzapur to Nagarpur via Nagar Bhad Gram is in odd situation.

+(12.08.2023) Recently the situation has been changed.
+The internal roads have been developed and different types of vehicles run including large bus & trucks.
+But the roads should be widen more.